alesscor/ZendFramework2-TheBasics/README.md

   0 directories, 1 file
   ```
-- Comparing the Application and the VideoManager modules' `module.config.php` file, the second comes empty while the other contents configuration of routes, controllers, views, services and actions.
+- Comparing the `module.config.php` file in `Application` and `VideoManager` modules', the second comes empty while the other contents configuration of routes, controllers, views, services and actions.
+- There it comes how `Module.php` file calls methods based on the previous configuration.
+In here it's possible to inject dependency in case of need.
+There is a reference to "PSR-0", PHP autoloading standard (http://www.php-fig.org/psr/psr-0/), wich is replaced by the "PSR-4" (http://www.php-fig.org/psr/psr-4/)

 **Understanding Zend Framework**